fbpx

 Advising on disputes

-A legal expert can also recommend remedies or options if executors wrongly deny residence requests or if you disagree with temporary conditions imposed during probate.
+A legal expert can also recommend solutions if executors wrongly deny residence requests.
+Or if you disagree with temporary conditions imposed during probate.

 How long does the probate process usually take?